Brød And Taylor Folding Proofer Review

 All set up, it's about the size of a small microwave oven.
 The generous sized window give you a great view of whatever is happening inside the proofer.
 This minimizes heat loss from opening the lid, since you don't need to open the lid.
 However, I used an accurate and sensitive thermometer and found that the unit didn't lose much heat when it was opened, and that it recovered quickly.

 Curious about how much power the proofer used, I used a "Kill-a-watt" current measuring device to test how much power the proofer uses.
 When it is heating, just over 200 watts.
 However, it heats quickly and maintains its heat with very low power usage.
 When the heating elements were off, the Kill-a-Watt said it used about .4 watt.
 (Yes, that is four tenths of a watt.)
-When the heating element cycled to maintain heat, the power consumption "jumped" to .5 watt, or five tenths of a watt.
+When the heating element cycled to maintain heat, the power consumption "jumped" to .5 watt, or half a watt.
 In other words, I don't think you'll see much of an impact on your power bill from using the proofer.
 The buttons on the front panel let you set the temperature you want very easily.

 Interestingly, the unit remembers the last temperature it was set to, even when it is unplugged.
 It remembered for a week on one occasion.
 I liked that feature a lot!
 One downer of the unit shows in this picture.
 The power cord connects to the front panel of the unit.
 And the power cord is pretty short.
 The combination make it a little harder to use than it needs to be.
-I'd prefer the power connector to be on the rear of the unit, and the cord to be a little longer.
+I'd prefer the power connector to be on the rear of the unit and/or the cord to be a little longer.

 The cord length is an issue in another regard.
 The spacing when folding the unit up is quite tight.
 As a result, you have to put the power cord in just so or the top won't close all the way.
 After you fold it up a few times, you'll get the hang of it, however a longer cord would have made that issue worse.